 Right now, healthcare innovation is a hot topic.
 The COVID-19 pandemic has exposed significant flaws and deficiencies in the current healthcare system.
 Primary care practices are struggling to survive.
 Opinions on the best path forward often involve discussions of our national healthcare model — and unsurprisingly, our representatives differ widely on the approach they think is best.

-Discussions around changing the model will only continue, which makes now a great time to better understand other global coverage systems.
+Discussions around changing the model will only continue, which makes now a great time to better understand other global coverage systems and types of healthcare delivery models.
 By educating ourselves on the problems that we face, and the solutions that other nations around the world are using, there’s a better chance that healthcare innovation will occur in the United States.

 In the broadest terms, there are four major healthcare models: the Beveridge model, the Bismarck model, national health insurance, and the out-of-pocket model.
 While each model is distinct in and of itself, most countries don't adhere strictly to a single model; rather, most create their own hybrids that involve features of several.